 You know what Ringo , you seem like a pretty smart guy that s trying to get out of the post vasectomy world like everybody else here.I d be pretty pissed off if I had a vasectomy and 2 RV and I was still dealing with issues.I won t be as generic going forward because guys like you have gone past the RV and still haven t gotten back to pre-V.We ve all dealt with a whole range of pain,ED,mental/Physical stress,relationship issues,etc…I by no means advocate VR as the end all cure all but what the fuck is a guy to do.Be happy with a pain management program for the rest of your life?If my RV fails , I ll go back and do it again and again and again because the alternative is no way to live.Peace Brother.

-Actually, the main reason/s I stick around this place is to help others where I can, keep others in check, and learn more about this subject in general.
+Actually, the main reason’s I stick around this place is to help others where I can, attempting to keep others in check by creating balance, and to learn more about this subject in general.

 Honestly, I’m in much better shape than many here, but I wish things were much better.
 I’ve come to much as accept my new reality best I can, keep working through it, etc.

 Unlike the majority on this forum, I am unique in the sense that I had a pre-existing scrotal pain condition that had been dormant “pain wise” for years pre vas.
 Unfortunately, that’s probably what screws me as well.
 Tack on the permenant lower back injury I have, and there’s a decent chance I was double screwed from the get go.

 I do enjoy reading your posts, and hope you stick around.
 When you get them SA results, let us know what’s up.
 Good luck to you as well brother.